ll4866/ll4866.github.io/_posts/2025-03-30-assignment-2.md

 5.  **Temporal Data Preparation:** Preparing the date data for Kepler visualization required a high level of precision.
 We implemented a strict standardization process, beginning with the reconstruction of incomplete dates by examining contextual clues from surrounding entries and aligning them with the publication rhythm of the newspaper.
 Each timestamp was reformatted to include both date and time components, with any missing time values defaulted to 00:00:00.
 The entire date column was manually processed to enforce a consistent structure—specifically, the "1909-MM-DD 00:00:00" format—ensuring full compatibility with Kepler’s input requirements.
 Special care was taken to correct OCR-induced date errors while preserving historical accuracy across the dataset.
 6.  **Ship Prefix Standardization Process:** Due to inconsistencies in how ship prefixes were recorded (e.g., S.S. for steamship, C.S. for cable ship), extensive manual corrections were necessary.
 Prefixes often appeared in the wrong columns, were omitted altogether, or featured irregular spacing and punctuation (e.g., "S .S.", "S.S .").
 We conducted a comprehensive audit of each entry, cross-referencing historical shipping registers to confirm accurate prefix usage.
 All variations were then standardized to the correct "S.S." or "C.S." format, ensuring clarity and consistency throughout the dataset.

-<a href="/assets/csv/DAAH Assignment 2 Sheet - Ship Report 262 Rows.csv" download> Click here to download the CSV for Ships</a>
+<a href="/assets/csv/DAAH Assignment 2 Sheet - Ship Report 262 Rows.csv" download> Shipping Records (CSV) Download </a>

 ## Data Correction
 ### A Major Overlook